What’s Labor Day

 Celebrating Working Hard to Get Ahead

 Labor Day is celebrated on the first Monday in September in the United States to honor workers and their contributions to the economy.
-The holiday originated during the Industrial Revolution in the 19th century, when workers were fighting for better working conditions and pay.
+Many people spend it relaxing or taking a family trip to one of our many national parks.
+But, he holiday originated during the Industrial Revolution in the 19th century, when workers were fighting for better working conditions and pay.

 May Day and the Haymarket Affair